*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 The solid cedar frame is treated with an eco-friendly water-based stain and finished to be as smooth (and splinter-free) as possible.
 This kit also comes with a textile ground liner and plastic tarp cover.

-Best Sandbox with Canopy — KidKraft Cabana Sandbox
+Best Sandbox with Cover — KidKraft Cabana Sandbox

 A sandbox that offers maximum peace of mind while children play in the sun.